 For a quick, at-home solution to polishing silver, there are a few items you can use that you most likely already own.
 You can use plain, solid-colored toothpaste and a microfiber cloth to polish your silver.
 You can also use corn starch to polish silver by mixing it with water to create a paste.
 Use a cloth to add the paste to tarnished spots, let it dry, then clean off with a cloth.

 If you want to use toothpaste or corn starch to polish silver, spot test before using it on the entire item to make sure it’s not too abrasive and that it doesn’t scratch the silver.

 How to Prevent Silver from Getting Tarnished

 When it comes to cutlery, the best way to keep silver from tarnishing is to use it, according to Walker.
-When your silver isn’t in use, store them in anti-tarnish cloth bags or individually in clean tissue paper away from direct sunlight.
-Mehmetoglu suggests not using velvet, wool, or cotton felt bags to store your silver, as it may tarnish your items.
+When your silver isn’t in use, store it in anti-tarnish cloth bags or individually in clean tissue paper away from direct sunlight.
+Mehmetoglu suggests not using velvet, wool, or cotton felt bags to store your silver, as they may tarnish your items.

 For silver décor, you may have to polish more frequently.
 If it is stored in a display cabinet, you can add activated carbon paper or camphor blocks to your shelves to help preserve the shine, according to Mehmetoglu.

 “One other option is to have the pieces lacquered, but we only recommend that for items like light fixtures or pieces that will not be used with foods, liquids, or heat,” Walker says.
 “Once an item is clear coated, it should remain shiny and tarnish-free for years, but the lacquer renders it non-usable, so it should be used for decorative items only.”